UKHomeOffice/vault-sidekick/README.md

 ## Resource Options

-- **file**: (filaname) by default all file are relative to the output directory specified and will have the name NAME.RESOURCE; the fn options allows you to switch names and paths to write the files
+- **file**: (filename) by default all file are relative to the output directory specified and will have the name NAME.RESOURCE; the fn options allows you to switch names and paths to write the files
 - **mode**: (mode) overrides the default file permissions of the secret from 0664
 - **create**: (create) create the resource
 - **update**: (update) override the lease time of this resource and get/renew a secret on the specified duration e.g 1m, 2d, 5m10s